xiaowuga/xiaowuga.github.io/_pages/about.md

 Outside of work, I am a big fan of Rubik's cube.

 # 🔥 News
-- *2025.03*: &nbsp;🎉🎉 One paper got conditionally accepted by Siggraph 2025 Journal Track.
+- *2025.03*: &nbsp;🎉🎉 One paper got accepted by ACM Transactions on Graphics (SIGGRAPH 2025).

 # 📝Selected Publications